-The results reported in Appendix I show that students' characteristics are balanced between the role models who received the standard or the "augmented" set of slides (see Table I1).29 Consistent with the thesis that the effects on college major decisions were not driven primarily by the standardized information contained in the slides, we find that the role models who had just the standard slideshow also had positive and significant effects on female students' probability of enrolling in selective STEM and male-dominated STEM programs after Grade 12 (see Table I2).
-And we find no evidence that those who had the additional slides had significantly larger effects on girls' STEM enrolment outcomes, although the students with whom they interacted were more likely to agree that science-related jobs pay higher salaries.30
+The results reported in Appendix I show that students' characteristics are balanced between the role models who received the standard or the 'augmented' set of slides (see Table I1).
+Consistent with the thesis that the effects on college major decisions were not driven primarily by the standardised information contained in the slides, we find that the role models who had just the standard slideshow also had positive and significant effects on the probability of female students enrolling in selective STEM and male-dominated STEM programs after grade 12 (see Table I2).
+And we find no evidence that those who had the additional slides had significantly larger effects on girls' STEM enrolment outcomes, although the students with whom they interacted were more likely to agree that science-related jobs pay higher salaries.

 Persistence.
-The effects on students' perceptions that we observe could be short-lived.
+The effects on students' perceptions that we observe could be short lived.
 We explore this issue by comparing the treatment effects depending on the time elapsed between the classroom visit and the date when the student completed the survey.
-Splitting the sample at the median of this time interval (63 days), we find that, on average, students below this threshold completed the survey 46 days after the intervention, those above it in 93 days, i.e. an extra 47 days.
+Splitting the sample at the median of this time interval (63 days), we find that, on average, students below this threshold completed the survey 46 days after the intervention, those above it in 93 days, i.e., an extra 47 days.
 Note that students whose class was visited early are more likely to have waited longer before completing the survey.
-The comparison of treatment effects between the two subsamples should therefore be interpreted with some caution when assessing persistence, since these effects may also capture heterogeneity related to the timing of the visits (see next paragraph).
-Moreover, the interval between the intervention and survey completion never exceeds six months.
-With these caveats in mind, the results in Appendix Table I3 suggest that the treatment effects did not vanish quickly, insofar as they are statistically significant and of comparable magnitude in both subsamples and, in most cases, are not significantly different.
-These results should also attenuate concerns about social desirability
+The comparison of treatment effects between the two subsamples should therefore be interpreted with some caution when assessing persistence, since these effects may also capture heterogeneity related to the timing of the visits (see the next paragraph).
+Moreover, the interval between the intervention and survey completion never

-$^{^{28}\}mathrm{Screenshots}$ of the two sets of slides are shown in Appendix Figures I1 and I2.
+&lt;sup>28Screenshots of the two sets of slides are shown in Appendix Figures I1 and I2.

-29At first, we planned to allocate the two sets of slides randomly to the role models and were able to do so for a subset of 14 participants.
-However, the L'Oréal Foundation requested that going forward, all remaining role models be provided with the "augmented" version.
+&lt;sup>29At first, we planned to allocate the two sets of slides randomly to the role models and were able to do so for a subset of 14 participants.
+However, the L'Oréal Foundation requested that going forward, all remaining role models be provided with the 'augmented' version.
 Those who had already started the visits kept the standard version.
 To ensure sufficient statistical power, we present results for the entire sample of role models, controlling for month-of-visit fixed effects.
 The results are qualitatively similar if we restrict the sample to the subset to whom the slides were randomly assigned.

-$^{^{30}}$ Note that since the use of the supplementary slides was at the discretion of the role models, the coefficient on the interaction term T^ Additional slides in Appendix Table I2 should be interpreted as a lower bound for the effect of the more information-intensive treatment.
+&lt;sup>30Note that, since the use of the supplementary slides was at the discretion of the role models, the coefficient on the interaction term $T \times \text{additional slides in Appendix Table I2}$ should be interpreted as a lower bound for the effect of the more information-intensive treatment.